adtoniq/adtoniq-for-nodejs/examples/express/README.md

 ```

 ## Dealing with adblockers ##
-1. The following snippet, included in head.html, illustrates how to detect whether an addblocker is being used.
+The following snippet, included in head.html, illustrates how to detect whether an adblocker is being used.
 ```html
 <div class="adtoniq_adblocked" style="display:none;color:red;">
   <h1>You are using an ad blocker</h1>